Apple Fitness+ Is Now Available on All iPhones — and Swifties, There's a Treat For You

-If you've been experiencing serious FOMO about Apple's top-of-the-line workout platform, Fitness+, and couldn't get access because you didn't have an Apple watch, then you're in luck: Apple just announced that Fitness+ will be available to all iPhone users — with or without an Apple watch — starting later this fall.
+If you've been experiencing serious FOMO about Apple's top-of-the-line workout platform, Fitness+, and couldn't get access because you didn't have an Apple Watch, then you're in luck: Fitness+ is now available to all iPhone users — with or without an Apple Watch — starting today.

 In the 21 countries where Fitness+ is available, users with an iPhone 8 or later who've updated to the latest operating system can now access Fitness+.
 The service is housed right in the Fitness app, which comes automatically loaded on your iPhone.
 However, you'll still need to purchase a subscription to access the workout content for $10/month or $80/year.

 The same day, Apple also launched a new Artist Spotlight series featuring music from Taylor Swift to celebrate her new "Midnights" album, which came out on Oct.
 21 and promptly broke Spotify streaming records.
 The Fitness+ series marks the first time Swift's music is on the platform and includes her new "Midnights" tracks.
 Every Monday for three weeks, Fitness+ will drop new Swift-themed classes across workout types including core, cycling, dance, HIIT, Pilates, rowing, strength, treadmill, and yoga.